General Neurology

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-Korsakoff syndrome is marked by remote memory impairment together with characteristic profound anterograde memory deficits, out of proportion to dysfunction in other cognitive domains, in a person who is fully alert and responsive.
-Korsakoff syndrome typically results from a deficiency of thiamine and then has a characteristic pathology, making it a specific disease condition, Korsakoff disease.
+Korsakoff syndrome is marked by remote memory impairment and characteristic profound anterograde memory deficits, out of proportion to dysfunction in other cognitive domains, in a fully alert and responsive person.
+Korsakoff syndrome typically results from a deficiency of thiamine and has a characteristic pathology, making it a specific disease condition, Korsakoff disease.
 Korsakoff disease is most commonly associated with chronic alcohol abuse, but it can also result from nonalcohol-related malnutrition or malabsorption.
 An inherited insensitivity to thiamine has been proposed as a risk factor for alcoholism and Wernicke-Korsakoff syndrome.
 Successful treatment of established Korsakoff disease is infrequent, and memory impairment may be profound and chronic.
 Clinically, similar disorders of memory can occur with other etiologies and pathologies (eg, head trauma, anterior communicating aneurysm rupture, herpes encephalitis), and these have been referred to with various terms (eg, Korsakowian syndrome, mental syndrome of Korsakoff, amnestic syndrome, etc.), but they could reasonably be included under the umbrella of Korsakoff syndrome (ie, as distinct from the specific disease entity, Korsakoff disease).

-• The main clinical characteristic of Korsakoff syndrome is a disproportionate impairment in memory in comparison to other cognitive functions. | |
+• The main clinical characteristic of Korsakoff syndrome is a disproportionate impairment in memory compared to other cognitive functions. | |

-• Korsakoff syndrome typically results from a deficiency of thiamine and then has a characteristic pathology, making it a specific disease condition, Korsakoff disease. | |
+• Korsakoff syndrome typically results from a deficiency of thiamine and has a characteristic pathology, making it a specific disease condition, Korsakoff disease. | |

-• Korsakoff disease is frequently associated with chronic alcohol abuse, but it has also been observed in the context of a number of other conditions that cause malnutrition or malabsorption. | |
+• Korsakoff disease is frequently associated with chronic alcohol abuse, but it has also been observed in the context of several other conditions that cause malnutrition or malabsorption. | |

-• Treatment with thiamine may partially improve the memory impairment in some patients with Korsakoff disease. |
+• Treatment with thiamine may partially improve memory impairment in some patients with Korsakoff disease. |

 Korsakoff noted the characteristic problems in new learning (anterograde amnesia) as well as the deficits in remembering past events (retrograde amnesia), and he emphasized that these occurred in the context of clear attention and consciousness.
-Although the eponym of Korsakoff psychosis is now often used to indicate the combination of anterograde amnesia and confabulation (with or without neuropathy), Korsakoff originally described a much wider range of mental states in affected patients that often occurred sequentially and included an agitated delirium and an apathetic acute confusional state (91; 92).
-However, Korsakoff was particularly intrigued by the confabulatory amnestic state, which typically followed an agitated delirium (91; 92).
+Although the eponym of Korsakoff psychosis is now often used to indicate the combination of anterograde amnesia and confabulation (with or without neuropathy), Korsakoff originally described a much wider range of mental states in affected patients that often occurred sequentially and included an agitated delirium and an apathetic acute confusional state (106; 107).
+However, Korsakoff was particularly intrigued by the confabulatory amnestic state, which typically followed an agitated delirium (106; 107).
 Patients tended to confabulate, sometimes making up stories or events entirely, but more frequently confusing the temporal context of actually experienced events.

-The clinico-pathologic overlap between Wernicke encephalopathy and Korsakoff psychosis was ultimately recognized in the late 1920s and early 1930s (50; 74; 24).
+The clinico-pathologic overlap between Wernicke encephalopathy and Korsakoff psychosis was ultimately recognized in the late 1920s and early 1930s (61; 89; 31).
 Some authors noted an amnestic disorder in all patients presenting with Wernicke encephalopathy and also found the characteristic brain stem pathology of Wernicke encephalopathy in all fatal cases of Korsakoff psychosis.
 In this same time period, careful pathological studies noted the selective distribution of symmetric lesions, including small dot-like hemorrhages, affecting the mamillary bodies, the grey matter immediately surrounding the third ventricle and involving the hypothalamus and the medial portion of the thalamus, the periaqueductal grey matter (including the oculomotor nuclei), the posterior colliculi, and less frequently the floor of the fourth ventricle.
 Specific histological changes in affected areas included hyperemia and small hemorrhages, proliferation of small blood vessels, relatively slight evidence of damage to nerve cells, and the absence of inflammatory infiltration.

-Korsakoff syndrome is marked by remote memory impairment together with characteristic profound anterograde memory deficits, out of proportion to dysfunction in other cognitive domains, in a person who is fully alert and responsive.
+Korsakoff syndrome is marked by remote memory impairment and characteristic profound anterograde memory deficits, out of proportion to dysfunction in other cognitive domains, in a fully alert and responsive person.
 Korsakoff syndrome typically results from a deficiency of thiamine (ie, a recognized etiologic agent), and then has a characteristic pathology, making this constellation a specific disease condition, Korsakoff disease.
-Clinically, similar disorders of memory can occur with other etiologies and pathologies (eg, head trauma, anterior communicating aneurysm rupture, herpes encephalitis), and these have been referred to with various terms (eg, Korsakowian syndrome, mental syndrome of Korsakoff, amnestic syndrome, etc.), but they could reasonably be included under the umbrella of Korsakoff syndrome (ie, as distinct from the specific disease entity, Korsakoff disease).
+Clinically, similar disorders of memory can occur with other etiologies and pathologies (eg, head trauma, anterior communicating aneurysm rupture, herpes encephalitis); these have been referred to with various terms (eg, Korsakowian syndrome, mental syndrome of Korsakoff, amnestic syndrome, etc.), but they could reasonably be included under the umbrella of Korsakoff syndrome (ie, as distinct from the specific disease entity, Korsakoff disease).
 However, a somewhat idiosyncratic use of the term “syndrome” has traditionally been applied with “Korsakoff syndrome,” and many authors continue to use this terminology for the specific disease condition in which the memory disorder results from thiamine deficiency with its consistent pathological alterations.
 The present chapter tries to maintain the distinction between a syndrome and a disease, where a syndrome is an aggregate of signs and symptoms associated with any morbid process, and a disease is a specific morbid process with an identifiable group of signs and symptoms, resulting from a recognizable etiologic agent, which produces consistent pathological alterations in tissues or organs.

 • The cognitive and behavioral symptoms of Korsakoff syndrome include anterograde and retrograde amnesia, confabulation, executive dysfunction, apathy, and affective and social-cognitive impairments. | |